-PENNSYLVANIA: This mixture is subject to the PENNSYLVANIA WORKER AND COMMUNITY RIGHT-TO-KNOW ACT (35 P.S.
+PENNSYLVANIA: The components of this mixture are subject to the PENNSYLVANIA WORKER AND COMMUNITY RIGHT-TO-KNOW ACT (35 P.S.
 Sections 7301-7320).

 16. Other Information

 Be sure to read and understand all labels and instructions supplied with all containers of this product.